Lupin the 3rd Part I: Release

-On December 13, 2021, Discotek Media announced Part I would be released on Blu-ray with all 23 episodes restored from their original 35mm film sources along with a restored soundtrack and sound effects from the original master tapes.
-It also contains linear notes, rare production art, and a new English dub of the entire series.
+On December 13, 2021, Discotek Media announced Part I would be released on Blu-ray with all 23 episodes restored from their original 35 mm film sources along with a restored soundtrack and sound effects from the original master tapes.
+It also contains liner notes, rare production art, and a new English dub of the entire series.
 It was released on May 31, 2022.

 Reception

 The series received a record number of orders from the broadcast industry and had a 9% viewing share during its original broadcast.
+With a 32.5% average household rating, the December 8, 1978, rebroadcast of the final episode is the sixth most watched anime since the television ratings group Video Research began keeping track on September 26, 1977.

 In November 1994, Monkey Punch himself named the first series as the best anime adaptation of Lupin III, particularly the first few episodes, citing its faithfulness to his manga.
 Shinichirō Watanabe, director of Cowboy Bebop and Samurai Champloo, has spoken of being heavily influenced by the work of director Masaaki Ōsumi on the series.
-Manga artist Naoki Urasawa considers Miyazaki's depiction of Lupin in this series to be the "real Lupin."

 The Agency for Cultural Affairs placed the series in 50th place on a list of the best anime.

 Chris Beveridge of The Fandom Post praised the extras and production of Discotek's DVD release.
 He described the series as "a ton of fun".
 Mike Dent, writing for Otaku USA called the series "fantastic" but highlighted the first 12 episodes as the "true gems of the show".
 In Anime Classics Zettai!, Brian Clamp and Julie Davies observed the series had a serious "crime film feel" and darker tone compared to other animated adaptions of the series due to violence as well as the sexualisation of Fujiko.
 They also noted the attention to background detail and animation.

-In a feature written for Anime News Network, Reed Nelson states that "The transition [between Ōsumi's seinen-themed episodes and the family-friendly Miyazaki-Takahata installments] is not entirely smooth, but [the series is] a fascinating watch for the curious, and can give new viewers a glimpse into the variety the franchise offers as a whole".
+In a feature written for Anime News Network, Reed Nelson states that "The transition [between Ōsumi's seinen-themed episodes and the family-friendly Miyazaki–Takahata installments] is not entirely smooth, but [the series is] a fascinating watch for the curious, and can give new viewers a glimpse into the variety the franchise offers as a whole".